coprolit/rpg-rules/README.md

 Sheer Folly | -50
 Absurd NA | -70

-`Maneuver roll` - modified `Open-ended roll`.
+`Maneuver roll` - a modified `Open-ended roll`.
 To resolve the roll, the result is applied to an appropriate chart.

 # Character Activity Rules